ArcanaFramework/frametree/docs/source/grids.rst

 The leaves of the tree contain data from specific "imaging session" data points, as designated by the combination of one of the three subject IDs and one of the two timepoint IDs.
+Data items at the session level of the hierarchy will be mapped onto a data frame, where each session data point correspondds to a row.

 While the majority of data items are stored in the leaves of the tree, data can exist for any branch.
 For example, an analysis may use